 By Train:

-The nearest railway line had also located at a distance of 55 – 56 km from Bhavnagar.
-It had well connected to various trains from Ahmedabad, and many trains are plying in Gujarat stop here.
+The nearest railway line is also 55 – 56 km from Bhavnagar.
+It is well connected to various trains from Ahmedabad, and many trains plying in Gujarat stop here.

 By Road:

-The road had well connected to the temple complex.
+The road was well-connected to the temple complex.
 Public transport services are available from Ahmedabad, Bhavnagar, Una and Talaja.

 Address